Kevin Love: Coming up short (2016–2018)

 On October 25, 2016, after receiving his first championship ring before the season opener, Love recorded 23 points and 12 rebounds in a 117–88 win over the New York Knicks.
 On November 3, he scored a then season-high 26 points in a 128–122 win over the Boston Celtics, helping the Cavaliers go 5–0 for the first time since 1976–77 when they started 8–0.
 On November 23, he scored 40 points, including an NBA-record 34 in the first quarter, to help the Cavaliers defeat the Portland Trail Blazers 137–125.
 His 34 first-quarter points were the second most all-time in a quarter; Klay Thompson of the Golden State Warriors set the record at 37 in the third quarter on January 23, 2015.
 Five days later, he was named Eastern Conference Player of the Week for games played Monday, November 21 through Sunday, November 27.
 Love led the Cavaliers to a 3–0 week behind an East-leading 30.7 points per game.
-On December 25, he scored 20 points in 109–108 win over the Warriors, recording his 10,000th career point in the process.
+On December 25, he scored 20 points in a 109–108 win over the Warriors, recording his 10,000th career point in the process.

 On January 26, 2017, Love was named an Eastern Conference All-Star reserve for the 2017 NBA All-Star Game.
 However, on February 14, 2017, he underwent arthroscopic surgery to remove a loose body from his left knee, and was subsequently ruled out for approximately six weeks, thus missing the All-Star Game.
 On March 16, he played his first game for the Cavaliers since February 11 and had 10 points and nine rebounds in 19 minutes in a 91–83 win over the Utah Jazz.

 In Game 1 of the Eastern Conference Finals against the Boston Celtics on May 17, Love scored a playoff career-high 32 points and had 12 rebounds to help the Cavaliers improve to 9–0 in the first three rounds of the playoffs, defeating the Celtics 117–104.
 With 15 points in Game 5 of the series, Love helped the Cavaliers defeat the Celtics 135–102 to claim their third straight Eastern Conference title and a return trip to the NBA Finals.
 After going down 3–0 in the 2017 NBA Finals, Love made six 3-pointers and had 23 points in Game 4 to help Cleveland extend the series and avoid a sweep with a 137–116 win over the Warriors.
 The Cavaliers went on to lose to the Warriors in Game 5, thus losing the series 4–1.